stephen-cd/MAtimeclock/README.md

 <h3>Prerequisites</h3>

 It is recommended that the back-end (MAtimeclock-BE) is configured before the front-end so that the user can easily get a SQLite file with the correct schema.

-1) After creating an appropriate directory for the application, ensure that electron
+1) Node.js and Electron are installed and a directory has been created for the application.
+Instructions for this can be found [here](https://www.electronjs.org/docs/latest/tutorial/quick-start)

 Add the sqlite file to the same directory as main.js<br>
 npm install<br>